bohdandrahan/Genome-diversity-model-Seed-Root/README.md

 A simulation of genome diversity in different kinds of populations including asexual and sexual reproduction.

 This model simulates behavior of population in closed environment.
+Envierment is completely random wich means that chances of death of any given two specimens are equal.

 ## Asexual reproduction.
 ![Alt text](charts/Autogamy_1.svg)